pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of dashboard for a demo event titled International Xylology Conference 2027, showing the title, buttons for sharing the event, the timeline, an overview of orders, payments and tickets left, as well as a field for internal comments.
 Not pictured: event logs for recent changes.](../assets/screens/event/event-dashboard.png "Event dashboard screenshot")

+This overview will probably display a warning that your organizer account is not yet active.
+If you see that warning, please click the link and fill out the necessary information in the form.
+Activating an account is a manual process and may take some time depending on the availability of our team.

 ## Customer and attendee data

 If you need to issue certificates of participation to your attendees, then you have to record their name and affiliation during purchase.